rimake3d/PhotoTager/README.md

-# PhotoTager
+# iStock-Auto-Assist
- Auto Titles and Descriptions,keywords for Stock photographer
+iStock Automatization witch creates Titles and Descriptions and outputs CSV file witch you can upload in Deepmeta,,qHeto EPS and similar services.